Kanapriya/package-amazonec2/amazonec2/Package.md

 **Instance Operations**

 The `kana/amazonec2` package contains operations that work with instances.
-You can launch, describe, and stop the instances with these operations.
+You can launch, describe, and terminate the instances with these operations.

 **Security Group Operations**